| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 is not capable of presenting viewers with a realistic understanding of

+the situation.
 This is all the more troubling because programs like these lead

 viewers to believe that they do have an in depth understanding of the